8 best toy excavators rated from wood to RC

 If you give one to younger children I would always stick with it, it's just the safest (is your child a much bigger tomboy than mine?)

-I think there is something magical about being able to drive a lifelike excavator, especially because they literally drove down the street in our (new-build) neighborhood.
+There's something magical about a lifelike one excavator I think they can drive, especially because they literally drove down the street in our (new-build) neighborhood.